svermeulen/vim-easyclip/README.md

     `g:EasyClipUseSubstituteDefaults`

-You can then map to the specific `<plug>` mappings to define whatever mappings you want.
+To change from the default mappings, you can disable one of the options above and then map to the specific `<plug>` mappings of your choice.
 For example, to change the mapping for cut (by default set to `m`) to `x`, include the following in your vimrc:`

     let g:EasyClipUseCutDefaults = 0